Course Outline

 - Cache API in Drupal for efficient data retrieval

-- Clearing caches to ensure up-to-date content
+- Clearing caches to ensure up-to-date content for government services

 - Tagging mechanism for granular cache management